Future creatives – Children’s activities in Folkestone

 YOung Animator’s Club

-The Young Animator’s Club is a free club run by Lydia Hibbert, and meets every other Saturday at Block 67, Creative Folkestone’s education workshop.
+The Young Animator’s Club is a free club run by Lydia Hibbert at Block 67, Creative Folkestone’s education workshop.
 “I want the club to be free because it’s then open to everyone!
-We also run it every other Saturday because I want people to have some family time too.
-We have 4 groups working with different ages; 8-11, 12 upwards and they run in the morning and afternoon.
-Each weekend we have a different artist come and work with the groups.
+Each session we have a different artist come and work with the groups.
 It’s important to me that these artists aren’t animators.
 The young people can do that bit.
 What’s good is to be inspired and influenced by different creative people.”

 Inspired by creative people